minio/sio/DARE-1.1.md

 ## 1. Introduction

 This document describes the Data At Rest Encryption (DARE) format version 1.1.
-DARE defines an authenticated encryption scheme for arbitrary long data streams.
+DARE defines an authenticated encryption scheme for arbitrarily long data streams.

-In general DARE splits an arbitrary long data stream into smaller chunks and encrypts each chunk separately with an authenticated encryption scheme (*AEAD*).
+In general DARE splits an arbitrarily long data stream into smaller chunks and encrypts each chunk separately with an authenticated encryption scheme (*AEAD*).
 Therefore every chunk is extended with a *header* and an *authentication tag* to build a *package*.
 The header is 16 bytes long and contains some metadata about